 Who Is a Candidate for PAE?

-As a minimally invasive procedure that preserves sexual function, PAE is an alternative to drug and surgical BPH treatment options.
-If any of the following are true for you, you may be a candidate for PAE:
+As a minimally invasive procedure that preserves sexual function, non-surgical PAE is an alternative to medications and surgical BPH treatment options.
+Many patients find this procedure beneficial when compared to more complex treatment methods.
+If any of the following are true for you, you may be a candidate for non-surgical PAE:

 - You have BPH, or are experiencing symptoms associated with BPH.

 - You’re looking to preserve sexual function during BPH treatment.

 - You have a reaction to BPH medication, or would prefer another route of treatment.

 - You’re either not a candidate for, or do not want BPH surgical treatment.